Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 # Resetting the index:
 Counties_over_500000.reset_index(inplace=True)
 ```
+<a name="vs"></a>
+# 4 Preparing data for the Visualizations
-**Aggregate data weekly toreduce the noise and to be able to gain some information basd on the visualization:**
+**Aggregate data weekly to reduce the noise and to be able to gain some information basd on the visualization:**
 ```python
 # Calculate weekly average for specified columns
 Counties_over_500000['Date Local'] = pd.to_datetime(Counties_over_500000['Date Local'])